SteveAksamit/Code_Challenge/README.md

 # File View and Uploading
 * You can upload any type of file, but you can only view files in the app that are PDFs
 * Uploads go to the /public/files directory since it is a local development deployment.
 Obviously this would change if this app was deployed to production and I would use S3, Heroku, or Cloudinary for file storage.
+* I used the multer library to transfer local "uploaded" files to the project directory

 ##Assumptions
 * A doctor cannot also be a patient and vice versa (or they would need two separate accounts)